flowchain/node-p2p-chord/README.md

-node-p2-chord is an light-weight Node.js implementation of Chord protocol for a peer-to-peer distributed hash table.
+*node-p2-chord* is an light-weight Chord protocol implementation for a peer-to-peer distributed hash table.
+And it's 100% in Node.js.

-# flowchain-chord
+# node-p2p-chord

 *flowchain-chord* is a Node.js implementation of Chord peer-to-peer protocol over WebSocket.
 It is extremely light-weight and aims to help building the P2P IoT networks in more simplicity way.